joelouthan/theologic.us/content/posts/here-is-love/2018-07-16-here-is-love-romans-832-god-has-given-us-everything.md

 And we even know that God “makes his sun rise on the evil and on the good, and sends rain on the just and on the unjust.”

 There is a disparaging difference between the rich and the poor or how we are finding out now, depending on which zip code you were born and lived.
-Nevermind the fact that God alone determines what time you would be born but what socio-economical status aka your zip code you would be born into just so that you would seek God.
+Never mind the fact that God alone determines what time you would be born but what socio-economical status aka your zip code you would be born into just so that you would seek God.

 Now, I remembered being homeless just in the last 18 months.
 But I now live in the most beautiful home I have ever seen in my life.
 I also remember when I made minimum wage.
 But I also remember when one year God doubled my take-home pay the proceeded to steadily increase my salary by 20% on average for seven years straight.